demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### microsoft-365-defender-auth-reset
 ***
-Run this command if you need to rerun the authentication process.
+Run this command if you need to rerun the authentication process. (for device-code mode)

 #### Base Command